fraito/Hickathon/README.md

 * **Manager** can manage users and review abscense requests.

 ## Installation

 ### Frontend
-Move into frontend folder and type `npm install`.
+Go to the frontend folder and execute the command `npm install`.

+### Backend
+Go to the backend folder and execute the command `npm install`

 ## Execution
+Go to the backend folder and execute the command `npm start` (you can check that it is working by navigating to http://localhost:5000/api).

-Move into frontend and execute the command `npm start` and follow the instructions.
+Go to the frontend folder and execute the command `npm start`, open your favorite browser and navigate to 'http://localhost:4200'